nnagewad/memory/influences.md

 - Mission of the Exhibitions
 	The primary goal of *Body Worlds* is health education.

-- There are multiple series of Body Worlds
+- There are multiple series of Body Worlds, each with their own specifications:
 	- Body World & The Story of the Heart
 	- Body Worlds: Pulse
 	- Body Worlds & The Cycle of Life